jjaimealeman/wdb-get-good-with-git/README.md

 ## **I DO NOT** claim to know everything there is to know about `git`, as I have only ever used it in my own [personal projects](https://github.com/jjaimealeman).

-The purpose of this repo is for **us/we/me/you** to learn the basics of using `git`, both for personal use as well as in a team environment.
+The purpose of this repository is for **us/we/me/you** to learn the basics of using `git`, both for personal use as well as in a team environment.

 ---

-> ## This is my first ever collaborative repo working with others.
+> ## This is my first ever collaborative repository working with others.
 So forgive me as I learn how to manage the collaborative tools that Github has to offer.

 ---